google/docsy/userguide/content/en/docs/_index.md

 ## Ready to get started?

-Find out how to build and serve your first site in [Getting Started](./getting-started/).
+Find out how to build and serve your first site in [Get Started](/docs/theme-installation/).
 Or visit the [example site](https://example.docsy.dev) and [its repo](https://github.com/google/docsy-example) and start exploring!